Willem II consolidates the Low Countries with a new sword (Solving the Sword, Part 3)

 In memory of William II, King of the Romans and Count of Holland, supporter of urban liberties, protector of art, founder of castles in The Hague and Haarlem, born 1227, died 1256

-This is the king I was led to by the “mysterious inscription” of the Witham Sword.
-In a feud between the papacy and Holy Roman Emperor (HRE) Frederick II, Willem was crowned [link to from] in full regalia to this same throne—therefore the anti-king—and proceeded to score a series of battlefield victories, forcing the embattled Frederick to shift his focus to the south.
+This is the king the mysterious inscription on the Witham Sword led me to.
+In a feud between the papacy and Holy Roman Emperor (HRE) Frederick II, Willem was crowned in full regalia to this same throne—becoming the anti-king—and proceeded to score a series of battlefield victories, forcing Frederick to shift his focus to the south.

 The bad blood between Jean and Marguerite came following the first conflict in the War of the Flemish Succession, in which Jean had battled his younger half-brother, Guillaume III de Dampierre.
 King Louis IX of France and Bishop Odo of Tusculum had finally intervened, settling Flanders on Guillaume and Hainault on Jean.¹

-Now however, with Louis away on the Seventh Crusade, it had become clear Marguerite had no plans to relinquish Hainault, so Jean turned on both her and the king, asking Willem to annex Hainault to his lands and give it to Jean to rule as its count which should already have been his right twice over.
+Now, however, with Louis away on the Seventh Crusade, it had become clear Marguerite had no plans to relinquish Hainault, so Jean turned on both her and Louis.
+He asked Willem to annex Hainault to his lands and give it to him to rule as its count, which should already have been his right twice over.
 Hainault, along with much of central Europe, was already an Imperial fiefdom, so this act, like Willem’s later declaration of his kingship of Zeeland, was merely taking something his by right and attempting to make it his in fact.
-As for the newly crowned Emperor, the appeal of extending his rule in the Low Countries was clear.
+As for the newly crowned HRE, the appeal of extending his rule in the Low Countries was clear.
 He seems to have allowed himself to be persuaded, adding Hainault to his titles.
-And here, finally, is where the Witham sword enters the story.
+And here, finally, is where the Witham sword enters the story.²

-The war seems to have been focused in Zeeland, sitting between Flanders and Willem’s base in Holland.² Here Willem and Jean, and their Brabantine allies scored a series of victories in the five-year conflict.
+The war was focused on Zeeland, sitting between Flanders and Willem’s base in Holland.
+Here Willem, Jean, and their Brabantine allies scored a series of victories in the five-year conflict.
 These culminated with the decisive battle of Westkapelle, in 1253, which crushed military resistance in the area, forcing Marguerite and Gui de Dampierre (his older brother, Guillaume, having been killed earlier in the conflict) to acknowledge the earlier settlement granting Hainault to Jean.

-Widening our focus back to Europe’s ongoing political turmoil, in 1250, Frederick II died, and was succeeded by his son Conrad IV.
-The pope swiftly excommunicated him, deposed him as HRE, and stripped him of his duchy of Swabia, conferring it on the anti-king instead.
-Already in the previous year at the papal Council of Lyon, Willem had started negotiations for an imperial coronation in Rome, even performing the Officum Stratoris et Strepae; a strange ceremony originated by Emperor Constantine.
-He describes it thus:³
+Widening our focus back to Europe’s ongoing political turmoil, in 1250, Frederick II died and was succeeded by his son Conrad IV.
+The pope swiftly excommunicated him, deposed him as HRE, and stripped him of his duchy of Swabia, conferring it on anti-king Willem instead.
+Already in the previous year, at the Papal Council of Lyon, Willem had started negotiations for an imperial coronation in Rome, even performing the officum stratoris et strepae; a strange ceremony supposedly originated by Emperor Constantine.
+He describes it thus:⁴

-[H]olding the rein of [the Pope’s] horse, out of reverence for blessed Peter we performed for him the office of a groom.
+[H]olding the reins of [the Pope’s] horse, out of reverence for blessed Peter we performed for him the office of a groom […].

 Essentially, this was an act of humility before the Church and, as such, many rulers flatly refused to do it.

 The next year, Willem married Elizabeth, the daughter of Otto the Child, Duke of Brunswick-Lüneburg, thereby becoming the symbolic head of the Guelphs.
-The Guelphs and the Ghibellines were two opposing parties Dante often referenced in his Divine Comedy (Divina Commedia).
-The Hohenstaufens—to which Frederick II belonged—essentially headed up the latter, refusing to acknowledge the church’s authority over temporal matters, while the church predictably backed the former.
-This alliance added secular backing to Willem’s former, mainly ecclesiastical support, and allowed his re-election as the German King in 1252.
+The Guelphs and the Ghibellines were two opposing parties Dante often referenced in his Divine Comedy.⁵ The Hohenstaufens—to which Frederick II belonged—essentially headed up the latter, refusing to acknowledge the church’s authority over temporal matters, while the church predictably backed the former.
+This alliance added secular backing to Willem’s former, mainly ecclesiastical support, and allowed his re-election as HRE in 1252.

 These events snowballed with the death of Frederick’s successor, Conrad, even despite Innocent IX perishing in the same year, with disarray created in both successions.
 In 1254, the Rhenish League decided to pay homage to the anti-king, and his indisputable re-coronation in Rome was planned for 1256.
 But this was not to be.

 There are several depictions of the event, all of which seem to depict the Frisians as brutish and cruel, but really, they were only trying to remain free from feudal subjugation.
-In some, at least, there is a dissenter among them.
+In some depictions, at least, there is a dissenter among them.

 It is not recorded what was done with Willem’s arms and armor, including, according to my theory, the Witham sword, but as expensive and well-wrought trophies, one can imagine the Frisians did not want to part with such gear easily.
 Perhaps they split the loot, each carrying off a few items.